Mike-Huggins/quiz-challenge/README.md

 To get started **fork** this repository and clone the fork to your computer.

-Remember to write your tests first, and commit your work regularly.
+Remember to practice domain modelling, write your tests first, experiment in the Node CLI and commit your work regularly.
 Once you've finished, make a pull request back to this repo for us to give you feedback!